Skip to content

 Ingredients and Substitutions

-• Fish – I used fresh halibut, but other good fish to use would be cod, Mahi Mahi, snapper, grouper, or flounder.
+• Fish – I use fresh halibut, but other good fish to use would be cod, Mahi Mahi, snapper, grouper, or flounder.

-• Spices – I use my Mexican spice blend, a combination of staple household spices.
+• Spices – I like making my Mexican spice blend, a combination of staple household spices.

 How to Make Fish Tacos

-Combine the spice rub with oil in a large shallow bowl or plate.
+Prep: I combine the Mexican spice blend with olive oil in a shallow bowl.

 making spice rub